 You can bring your wrapped vehicle to an automated brushless car wash, though hand washing is safer and more thorough.
 Some brush car washes may be too rough on the wrap, degrading it and causing peeling and lifted edges over time.
-If a car wash uses water spray and no brushes, it should be safe for most wraps.
+If an automatic car wash uses just water spray and no brushes, it should be safe for most wraps.
+Others are not recommended.

 Can I Wax My Liquid Wrap?